kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

-## November 4 improv assessments
+## November 4–6 improv assessments

+This will be the first of two regular attempts at assessing classical theme improvisation.
+Details can be found [here](as3-improvAssess.html).

-SHAFFER SECTION ONLY: Time slots are now available for improvisation assessments on November 4, 9:30–10:00am and 2:00–2:30pm.
-You can sign up [here.](https://www.google.com/calendar/selfsched?sstoken=UVBSdnp2TjN5X3lvfGRlZmF1bHR8MDA3M2NiNTMyNjU1OGM3YmIxY2EwMGM1NzllM2VhMjY) If none of these times work for you, please let me know ASAP, since I am leaving first thing Wednesday morning for my conference.
+SHAFFER SECTION ONLY: Time slots are now available for improvisation assessments on **November 4, 9:30–10:00am and 2:00–2:30pm.** You can sign up [here.](https://www.google.com/calendar/selfsched?sstoken=UVBSdnp2TjN5X3lvfGRlZmF1bHR8MDA3M2NiNTMyNjU1OGM3YmIxY2EwMGM1NzllM2VhMjY) If none of these times work for you, please let me know ASAP, since I am leaving first thing Wednesday morning for my conference.

+ARNETT & SIMMONS SECTIONS: Sign up in accordance with the instructions provided by your instructor.

 ## November 3 assignment